 If you don't have sprouted flour, it's ok to use all-purpose flour, spelt flour or any wheat flour for this recipe, no worries!
 It will still taste amazing!

 I used 2 sweeteners, besides the ripe bananas.
-I used honey, but you can of course, use maple syrup or agave syrup.
-I love this baking monk fruit sweetener from Lakanto.
+Honey is what I used, but you can of course, use maple syrup or agave syrup.
+And for the second sweeter, I love this baking monk fruit sweetener from Lakanto.
 But you can use any granular sugar, brown sugar or coconut sugar that you have on hand.
 Add a little more sugar if you like a sweeter banana bread.

 Wanna Get More Bananas?